liuyanzhi08/vue-cms/README.md

 # CMS.
-Proudly using Koa2 & VueJS2 & Webpack 4
+Proudly using Koa 2, Vue 2 , Webpack 4 and Babel 7

 ## Dependency